tidyverse/tidyverse.org/content/blog/waldo-0-3-0/index.md

 <span class='c'>#&gt; function(x, path) &#123;</span>
 <span class='c'>#&gt;   list(object = as.character(x), path = paste0("as.character(", path, ")"))</span>
 <span class='c'>#&gt; &#125;</span>
-<span class='c'>#&gt; &lt;bytecode: 0x7fddaa83c870&gt;</span>
+<span class='c'>#&gt; &lt;bytecode: 0x7fdf6387a408&gt;</span>
 <span class='c'>#&gt; &lt;environment: namespace:waldo&gt;</span></code></pre>

 </div>

-This means that if the comparison fails, you get a clear path to the root cause.
+This means that when comparison fails, you get a clear path to the root cause.

 Creating a new S3 method is reasonably heavy (and requires a little gymnastics in your package to correctly register without taking a hard dependency on waldo), so thanks to [Duncan Murdoch](http://github.com/dmurdoch) waldo 0.3.0 gains a new way of controlling comparisons: the `waldo_opts` attribute.

-The `waldo_opts` attribute is a list with the same names and valid values as the arguments to [`compare()`](https://waldo.r-lib.org/reference/compare.html), and it will override the default arguments.
+This attribute is a list with the same names as the arguments to [`compare()`](https://waldo.r-lib.org/reference/compare.html), where the values are used override the default values of [`compare()`](https://waldo.r-lib.org/reference/compare.html).
 This is a powerful tool because you can inject these attributes at any level of the object hierarchy, no matter how deep.

 For example, take these two lists which contain the same data but in different order: